Normal Anatomic Structures Short Essays

 - The thickness and density of the lamina dura will vary with the amount of occlusal stresses

-- It is wider and more dense around the roots of teeth in heavy occlusion
+- It is wider and denser around the roots of teeth in heavy occlusion

-- It is thinner and less dense around teeth not subjected to occlusion function
+- It is thinner and less dense around teeth not subjected to the occlusion function

-- A double lamina dura image appears if the mesial or distal surfaces of the roor present two elevations in the path of the X-ray beam
+- A double lamina dura image appears if the mesial or distal surfaces of the root present two elevations in the path of the X-ray beam

 Answer: